Why Narcissists Thrive on Chaos

 The narcissistic trait of contingent self-esteem means that you need others to admire you in order to feel good about yourself, and entitlement rage means that you become furious when you don’t get it.
 Hiding the self and devaluing others, as forms of vulnerable narcissism, further reinforce your tendency to protect yourself from being seen for who you are or seen as worse than other people.

 Both at the outset of the study and over the course of its eight weeks, participants rated their depressive symptoms on scales that would be sensitive to weekly variations in their thoughts, feelings, behaviors, and physical symptoms.
-They also rated their levels of anhedonia (feeling empty and useless) and feelings of boredom and sadness.
+They also rated their levels of anhedonia and feelings of boredom and sadness.

 As you can see, then, the Dawood and Pincus study took a comprehensive approach to ascertaining both levels of pathological narcissism and weekly fluctuations in mood.
 It would have been interesting to have participants also provide data on the experiences they had over the course of the week that might have contributed to their mood variations, but this was not a focus of the present study.
 We can assume, though, that an eight-week period was long enough to include events that would serve either to reinforce or detract from the self-esteem of the college student participants.
 One bad test score or one refused date could send a pathological narcissist into a tailspin whose effects might persist for days.
 Because this study followed a longitudinal design, the authors were able to draw broader conclusions than could be obtained from the typical one-shot design even without this direct measure of good and bad events.

 Returning now to the question of how to confront that chaotic person in your life, the Dawood and Pincus findings suggest that you might need to attend to the feelings of inferiority that power all that frenetic energy.
-Depending on your relationship with the person (i.e. your boss or someone else important to you), it might mean feeding their sense of self, at least for the moment.
+Depending on your relationship with the person (i.e., your boss or someone in your family), it might mean feeding their sense of self, at least for the moment.
 The findings further suggest that the chaos these individuals create may also be a way to protect themselves against failure.
-If you are constantly putting up barriers to successful completion of projects by being “too busy” to give any of them the attention they deserve, you can easily deflect failure onto all those impossible demands on your time.
+If you are constantly putting up barriers to the successful completion of projects by being “too busy” to give any of them the attention they deserve, you can easily deflect failure onto all those impossible demands on your time.

 Dawood, S., & Pincus, A. L. (2018).
 Pathological narcissism and the severity, variability, and instability of depressive symptoms.
 Personality Disorders: Theory, Research, and Treatment, 9(2), 144-154. doi:10.1037/per0000239